 - It may not be a good match for old, ancestral homes.

-Due to architectural advancement and breakthroughs, the triple pane window is becoming more and more popular recently.
-Unlike the double pane windows, it has three sheets of window glass pane, separated by 2 separate layers of gas.
-This 2 layers of airtight gasses provides improved insulation than the double pain.
+Due to architectural advancement and breakthroughs, triple-pane windows are becoming more and more popular.
+Unlike double-pane windows, they have three sheets of window pane glass, separated by two separate layers of gas.
+Thetwo layers of airtight gasses provides improved insulation than the double pain.

-- Triple pane windows are the improved versions of the double pain.
-So to make it short, it is the improved and better version of all the advantages/pros of the double pane--better insulation, better sound proof and lower condensation during winter.
+- Triple-pane windows are improved versions of double-pain.
+They have all the advantages/pros of the double pane — better insulation, better sound proof and lower condensation during winter.

-- Heavier than double pane, so it needs more durable window sash/frame.
+- Heavier than double-pane, needs more durable window sash/frame.

 3. Quadruple Pane

-The quadruple pane window is by far, the most advanced type of window pane right now.
-The insulation is made even better by combining 4 sheets of window pane glass with three spaces filled with gas that are airtight.
+The quadruple-pane window is by far, the most advanced type of window pane.
+The insulation is made even better by combining four sheets of window pane glass with three spaces filled with gas that are airtight.
 It significantly raises the functionality and features of the other two type of panes mentioned above.
 It is better in all the pros and advantages of all the panes listed above with the con of being super heavy weight and needs a tougher, more durable window frame and sash.
 Not to mention the more expensive price!